Elder Law & Medicaid

 Our elder law attorneys understand the county requirements that impact an elderly person’s ability to qualify for Medicaid.
 We can recommend a combination of estate planning tools, as well as accounting services, financial planners, or insurance purchases to meet your goals.
 Because we do not earn a fee from the sale of these products, you can be confident you are receiving comprehensive and unbiased advice that puts your interests first.

 Take advantage of existing tax laws without running afoul of Medicaid or state and federal tax requirements.
-Contact an elder law attorney at the Strazzullo Law Firm for help.
+Contact an elder law attorney at the Strazzullo Law & Associates, PLLC for help.